 - Determining if a patent application should be drafted;

 - The likelihood that a patent application will mature into an issued patent;

 - Determining how broad the claims of the patent may be to increase the likelihood of obtaining a patent; and

 - Determining if a likelihood of infringement exists before subjecting an inventor/owner to a patent infringement complaint due to offering the invention for sale.

-Those needing assistance with patents may contact me at email@example.com or by phone at 239-344-1179.
+Those needing assistance may contact us email@example.com.